+Here are five signs you might be overtraining.
 The demands placed on talented young athletes are greater than ever with more opportunities to train and compete.
 Players have to balance demands from school, club, county, region and sometimes country.
-Here are six signs you might be overtraining.

 1. Increased morning heart rate

 This is a great way of predicting how well you are recovering from training and the likelihood you might be in line for a bout of illness.
 Your resting heart rate is most accurately taken first thing in the morning just after you have woken up and before you sit up or get out of bed.
 There are accurate heart rate monitors and fitness watches available these days or you can get a rough idea by counting the number of beats in 10 seconds and multiplying by 6.

 Sometimes taking a break can improve performance just as much as a hard training session.

 This should be pretty consistent every day and is a measure of how fit you might be.
 If however, you notice a sudden jump in resting heart rate (even if you feel the same as normal) then this could be a sign your body is fighting something off and if you don’t ease back a cold or viral infection could be just around the corner.